Tristan Strong series

 The Tristan Strong series is a mythology book trilogy written by Kwame Mbalia.
-The series currently consists of two books, and a third has been announced.
+The series currently consists of three books.
 The first book, Tristan Strong Punches a Hole in the Sky, was published on October 15, 2019, and the second installment, Tristan Strong Destroys the World, was released a year later on October 6, 2020.
-Book three, the last in the trilogy, Tristan Strong Keeps Punching, was announced on February 8, 2021, and is set to be released on October 5, 2021.
+Book three, the last in the trilogy, Tristan Strong Keeps Punching, was announced on February 8, 2021, and released on October 5, 2021.
 All three books are about African-American folktales.

 Premise and setting

 The Tristan Strong series follows the titular character of Tristan Strong, who "accidentally creates a hole into the Midpass, a world where ancient African gods clash with gods of African-American legend in the first book of a new series by Kwame Mbalia."

 Series overview

 Tristan Strong Punches a Hole in the Sky

 Following the surprising death in a bus accident of best friend Eddie, reluctant twelve-year-old boxer Tristan Strong travels to Alabama to grieve with his grandparents, bringing some belongings and Eddie's mysterious journal.
 Once in Alabama, Tristan accidentally opens a portal to a world of folktales and mythology.
 Tristan meets the deities of the MidPass, who are at war with the Alkean deities.
 They encounter Fetterlings—sentient, snake-like chains intent on destroying both Alke and MidPass wherever they go since Tristan tore the rip in the sky.
 After an occurrence in Isihlangu, a city on the side of the cliff, the leader of the monsters, called a Hull Beast, bringing his Brand Flies, attacks and they barely make it out alive, but after escaping with Isilangu resident Thandiwe, Tristan's friend Ayanna is critically injured, so he, Thandiwe, the god High John, and his companions and fellow adventurers Gum Baby and Chestnutt, go to the Golden Crescent to heal her.

 They find the Golden Crescent has been taken by the Fetterlings and other monsters; after defeating them all, Tristan is confronted by the one who controls them.
 He calls himself Uncle C, later revealed to stand for "Cotton" and has Eddie's journal.
 Tristan agrees to give him the Story Box in exchange for the journal, but tricks him instead and he and Gum Baby banish him.
 They get the journal, and Tristan is able to talk to Eddie himself before he leaves forever.
 Finally, they rescue those who the Fetterlings captured, but Anasi, the trickster god, is hiding among them.
 With the forces of Miss Rose and Miss Sarah, Nyame, High John, Tristan, and John Henry, they are able to trap Anansi's consciousness into a cell phone.
 Tristan says goodbye to his newfound friends and returns to his family's farm, promising that he would return to Alke and the MidPass one day.